Conservatism is the latest term for what is essentially the ideology that the rich and powerful have been following ruthlessly for millennia.

 - b.Promoting individual selfishness as the best means to improvement while undermining group activities like unionism which have been effective at bringing forth improvements for all their members.

-- c.Pushing the idea that failure to improve one's life is because of one's own personal choices and laziness rather than the systemic impediments that they have created.
+- c.Pushing the idea that failure to improve one's life is because of one's own personal choices and laziness rather than the manufactured systemic impediments that have been put in their path.

 In this regard, the wealthy are psychopaths as they really don't care about people, but only their own wants, and so are willing to suppress, exploit, dehumanise, delude and even kill, by proxy of course, anybody they can.
 Of course, they usually cannot appear to be so ruthless, so they will spin it in economic terms, which gets others to also tokenise and thus dismiss those people.